The Iceland Car Rental Travel Blog

 • Sunscreen & Moisturizer: The sun is very strong in Iceland, especially when it rises or sets, so make sure that you’re taking care of your skin.

-• Swimsuit & Towel: Despite the cold, a swimsuit is useful year-round, with the geothermal pools and hot springs like a warm hug during a cold day.
-They are one of the highlights of any trip, so bring a swimsuit and towel.
+• Swimsuit & Towel: Despite the cold, a swimsuit is useful year-round, with the geothermal pools and hot springs like a warm hug on a cold day.
+These rejuvenating dips are the highlights of any trip, so come prepared.

 Sun setting over a beach in Iceland.